Finding the best rabbit tunnel isn’t easy

 Some of the main things to keep in mind when choosing a rabbit play tunnel are the price, materials, and how much maintenance it would require to keep safe.
 You may also want to find something that matches the décor of your home.

 There are several types of rabbit play tunnels on the market.
 Some you can find in the pet store.
 If you have a hard time finding them there, try the cat section.
 Many rabbits seem to prefer the tunnels designed for cats above any others.
-Play tunnels can be purchased from specialty sites online.
+Play tunnels can be purchased from speciality sites online.
 You may even find yourself inspired to make one yourself.

 The size of your rabbit should be another factor in your decision.
 Rabbits can squeeze into some pretty tight places, but you do not want to risk your pet getting wedged in his tunnel.